Andrew Kline

 Current Research Focus

-My research interests center on the documentation of the languages of Timor-Leste, with a primary focus on the Midiki language [krd].
-Midiki is spoken in the Venilale Administrative Post, where I lived and worked for two years during my Peace Corps service.
+My research interests center on the documentation of the languages of Timor-Leste, with a primary focus on the Kairui-Midiki language [ISO 639-1: krd].
+Kairui-Midiki is spoken in the Venilale Administrative Post, where I lived and worked for two years during my Peace Corps service.

-I am particularly interested in the historical contact dynamics in the region.
-Specifically, I am investigating Midiki's historical development and classification within the Timor-Babar branch.
-Additionally, the long-term contact between Midiki—an Austronesian language—and the non-Austronesian (Papuan) languages spoken in Venilale and eastern Timor is of interest.
+I am particularly interested in the historical dynamics in the region.
+Specifically, I am investigating the Kawaimina languages' historical development and classification within the Timor-Babar branch.
+Additionally, the long-term contact between Kairui-Midiki — an Austronesian language — and the non-Austronesian (Papuan) languages spoken in Venilale and eastern Timor is of interest.

 Detailed map of Kairui-Midiki speaking villages